GrosvenorTechnology/OemAccessApi/documentation/Entities/SmartIntegoReader.md

 ### Read

-A token was present to the read and successfully decoded.
+A token was presented to the reader.

 The read event has a discriminator (Result) that describes the outcome of the read.
 The other items included in the event payload will depend on the value of